DIAGNijmegen/website-content/content/pages/about/AI_thoracic_oncology.md

 section: research_groups
 show_in_overview: true
 read_more_url: /research/lung-cancer-image-analysis/
-description: Develops AI-based lung cancer image analysis algorithms to improve diagnosis and treatment in lung cancer.
+description: Investigates how to develop robust and trustworthy artificial intelligence algorithms for medical imaging in the field of lung cancer, how to validate these algorithms in clinical practice, and how we can have the most impact with AI in healthcare.